Eight Forest Lane

 We take our biscuits pretty seriously in Australia and we have strict laws that govern how the word ANZAC can be used, and one of those is that these biscuits can only be called so as long as they do not ‘substantially deviate from the traditional recipe and shape’ and must never be called cookies.

-So in saying that, this recipe stays true to the traditional ingredients but with a few small adjustments to make them dairy free.
+So in saying that, this recipe stays true to the traditional ingredients but with a simple swap to make them dairy free and accidentally vegan.

 Key Ingredients

 This is the perfect simple recipe that doesn’t require a lot of ingredients.
-Each plays an essential role in ensuring the classic flavour and texture you will expect from a chewy ANZAC biscuit with a simple swap to make them dairy-free and vegan.
+Each plays an essential role in ensuring the classic flavour and texture you will expect from a chewy ANZAC biscuit.

-All ingredients needed to make dairy free ANZAC biscuits laid out in bowls.
+All ingredients needed to make ANZAC biscuits laid out in small bowls.

 Note all ingredients and their quantities are laid out in the recipe card at the bottom of this post.